zobayerdev/Prayer_Timer_Package/README.md

 - `progressBarColor`: The color of the progress bar (default is Colors.green).
 - `progressBarBackgroundColor`: The background color of the progress bar (default is Colors.grey).
 - `fontColor`: The color of the text (default is Colors.black).
+- `fontName`: The font name use for text color.
+- `containerHeight`: The properties use for container height maintain.

 ## Dependencies
 - `http: ^1.2.0`
 - `shared_preferences: ^2.2.3`
+- `google_fonts: ^6.2.1`

 ## Example
 An example app is included in the `example` directory.
 To run it: